 Attendance is a key factor in student achievement; therefore, students are expected to be present each day that school is in session.
-Regular attendance by every student is mandatory: the State of North Carolina requires that every child in the State between the ages of seven (or younger if enrolled) and 16 attend school.
-Parents or legal guardians have the responsibility for ensuring that students attend and remain at school daily.
-When unexcused, students absent for half or more of the school day will not be permitted to participate in afterschool events on that date.
-All absences are to be verified by communication to the school office (or school voicemail) from a parent or guardian no later than the morning of the day of the absence, including excused absences.
+Regular attendance by every student is mandatory: The State of North Carolina Compulsory Attendance Law (N.C.
+G. S. - 115C-378) requires that all children, ages 7-16 attend school.
+Parents or guardians have the responsibility for ensuring that students attend and remain at school daily.
+Students whose absence is unexcused for half or more of the school day will not be permitted to participate in afterschool events on that date.

+All absences are to be verified by communication to the school office from a parent or guardian on the morning of the day of the absence.
+This includes all absences due to medical and dental appointments.
+Voicemail will be available before school hours for anyone who would like to leave a message.